opensearch-project/opensearch-sdk-java/SECURITY.md

 To keep concepts consistent, this document is using terminology from [NIST Glossary](https://csrc.nist.gov/glossary).

 Additional terms:
 * **Plugin** - reference to the existing functionality to extend OpenSearch functionality.
+Learn more from [Introduction to OpenSearch Plugins](https://opensearch.org/blog/technical-post/2021/12/plugins-intro/).
 * **Extension** - reference to the in development functionality to extend OpenSearch.
+Learn more from [Modular architecture in OpenSearch](https://github.com/opensearch-project/OpenSearch/issues/1422).

 # Areas

 ## Host security

 Plugins depend on use of the Java Security Manager (JSM) to limit interactions on the host operation system resources (cpu/disk/memory/network/...).
 JSM has been deprecated, with its removal scheduled in the next release of the JVM, see [OpenSearch discussion](https://github.com/opensearch-project/OpenSearch/issues/1687).
 Additional measures are needed to protect system resources.

-Extensions are sandboxed from the host system by operating via REST APIs.
+Extensions are sandboxed from the host system by operating via APIs.
 This security boundary isolates extensions from executing operation system calls directly on OpenSearch hosts.

 ## Communications security (COMSEC)

 Plugins are loaded into the same java virtual machine instance allowing communicate to OpenSearch through in process java APIs.
-Plugins can issue REST API requests to the OpenSearch hosts reusing the standard node-to-node communications, internally called the transport client.
+Plugins can issue API requests to the OpenSearch hosts reusing the standard node-to-node communications, internally called the transport client.

 Extensions of OpenSearch communicate via https requests between the nodes on the cluster and the extensions endpoint(s).
-This is a bi-direction communication also allows extensions to contact the OpenSearch cluster through its available REST APIs.
+This is a bi-direction communication also allows extensions to contact the OpenSearch cluster through its available APIs.

 ## Data Security

 OpenSearch stores data in memory and local file system storage.
 This data is stored unencrypted.

 Plugins can use the existing data systems of the OpenSearch.
-Several classes of plugins extend storage options out to external services.
+Several implementations of plugins extend storage options out to external services.

 ### Access Control